alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### Expansion from many starting points

 Currently, we only discuss the expansion from only one vertex/edges.
-However, it is very common to write gremlin sentence like `g.V().out()` in GIE.
+However, it is very common to write Gremlin sentence like `g.V().out()` in GIE.
 In previous tutorials we have known that `g.V()` will get all the vertices in the graph.
 Then how to understand the meaning of `g.V().out()`?

 The explain it more clear, let's firstly look at a much simpler situation: starting from only two vertices.
 This is a subgraph of LDBC Graph formed by two person vertices' local graphs, where the two person vertices' ids are 216172782113784483 and 216172782113784555.